 - Step 5: Cover the part of the stem that is in the hole with soil.
-If the stem won’t stay put, you can tac it down with a paper clip that’s been bent into an upside down U shape.
+If the stem won’t stay put, you can tack it down with a paperclip that’s been bent into an upside down U shape.

 - Step 6: Moisten the soil, and don’t allow it to dry completely.

 - Step 7: When the buried stem has formed roots, then you can remove it from the mother plant, and repot it.

 Troubleshooting Common Propagation Problems